RojaGhasemi/Facial-Expression-Recognition-using-SIFT/README.md

 ## Results
 The system achieved an accuracy of 97.20% on the test dataset.
 Detailed results and analysis are provided in the report.

+## Project History
+This project was originally completed in 2011.
+The commit history has been adjusted to reflect the original dates of the work.

 ## How to Use
 1. Go to Src folder and run 'Main_1.m'